DPATR/angular-deployment-guide/README.md

     ```
     - [More information on the static application requirements from Heroku](https://github.com/heroku/heroku-buildpack-static)
     - [More information on using a proxy to avoid CORS issues can be found here](https://m.alphasights.com/using-nginx-on-heroku-to-serve-single-page-apps-and-avoid-cors-5d013b171a45)
 1. Configure buildbacks on Heroku.
-From the command line in your project's directory, type:
+From the command line in your project's root directory, type:
     ```BASH
     heroku buildpacks:add --index 1 heroku/nodejs
     heroku buildpacks:add --index 2 https://github.com/heroku/heroku-buildpack-static.git